ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **💔 PERSONAL STAKES**: Aster - "He is the father of a worried child, the leader of an expedition"
 - **⚖️ THREAT ASSESSMENT**: Taveni - Craven is "not a danger to this place" but party's threat level uncertain
 - **🏛️ SPIRE REFERENCE**: Taveni directs attention to "the unbroken spire state" - significant warning/observation
+- **🌍 OUTSIDER POLICY**: Taveni - "I would open Taloom to outsiders" - progressive stance vs. isolation
+- **🏛️ SPIRE PHILOSOPHY**: Believes spire breaking is "natural" due to "outside state"
+- **🛡️ DUAL NATURE**: Spire both "protected them" and "housed creatures that are danger"
+- **☠️ CREATURE CRISIS**: "People are dying to these creatures" - active threat to community
+- **🔓 CONTAINMENT BREACH**: Creatures released when spire broke, "sections sealed off preventing experiments or unspeakable things"
+- **💥 EXISTENTIAL THREAT**: "Entire tower will come crashing down and destroy Taloom" - community annihilation risk
+- **🏃 EVACUATION RESISTANCE**: "Cannot get Taloom to agree to move without support" - political deadlock
+- **⚖️ CRUCIAL MEETING**: Meeting with Mama Yata and Kabuto "in the next 10 minutes" with villagers attending
+- **👩‍⚖️ ADJUDICATION**: Mama Yata will be "the adjudicator" in debate against Kabuto
+- **🤝 ALLIANCE OFFER**: "You have an opportunity here, to stand by her - and she will protect us"
+- **🛡️ OUTSIDER SOLUTION**: Taveni asks party to "help show outsiders are not the problem but the solution"
+- **🏃 SURVIVAL IMPERATIVE**: "The only way that Taloom can survive is to leave" - evacuation as only option
+- **👥 PHILOSOPHICAL REDEFINITION**: "Taloom is not a place, it is a people" - community over location